 I am a reproductive epidemiologist with degrees in demography, epidemiology and biology.
-I currently lead the maternal health programme.
+I currently lead the maternal health and newborn health group.
 My areas of expertise include measurement of maternal morbidity and mortality, perinatal mortality and evaluation of different modes of delivering maternal health and family planning services.

-I have worked in the Middle East (Lebanon, Egypt, Jordan, Turkey), in sub-Saharan Africa (Benin, Nigeria, Ghana, and Zambia), and in the Philippines, Indonesia and Brazil.
-I have collaborated with a number of Ministries of Health and agencies (including MotherCare, DFID, WHO, World Bank, UNICEF, USAID and Ford Foundation).
+I have worked in the Middle East (Lebanon, Egypt, Jordan, Syria, Turkey), in sub-Saharan Africa (Benin, Nigeria, Ghana, and Zambia), East Africa (Zambia, Tanzania & Uganda) and in Indonesia and Brazil.
+I have collaborated with a number of Ministries of Health, agencies and foundations s (including DFID, WHO, World Bank, UNICEF, USAID, MotherCare, the Ford Foundation, the Bill and Melinda Gates Foundation, and the MacArthur Foundation).

 I co-founded the MARCH Centre for Maternal, Adolescent Reproductive and Child Health at the LSHTM and led an academic department with over 150 staff members.

 I am currently working on projects in India, Nepal, Lebanon, and Tanzania